The AbinitioD$\Gamma$A Project v1.0: Non-local correlations beyond and susceptibilities within dynamical mean-field theory: Implemented AbinitioD A equations

 Here, $H_W^{\kvec{k}}$ is the material-dependent Hamiltonian obtained, e.g., from a DFT computation and a consecutive Wannier projection \cite{Kuneifmmodecheckselsevsfi2010a}, $\Sigma^{\nu}$ is the dynamical but local DMFT self-energy, $\Sigma_{DC}$ the double-counting correction, and $\mu$ the chemical potential of the DMFT calculation.
 Here, and in the following, Roman subscripts denote orbital indices, $\nu=(2n+1)\pi/\beta$ ($\omega=2n\pi/\beta$) are fermionic (bosonic) Matsubara frequencies for an inverse temperature $\beta=1/(k_B T)$.

 From the products of two interacting one-particle Green's functions the unconnected (bare bubble) susceptibilities $\chi_0^{\omega}$, $\chi_0^{\cvec{q}}$ and $\chi_0^{nl,\cvec{q}}$ are obtained.
-In order of increasing non-local character, the following susceptibilities are needed:
+In order of increasing non-local character, these are defined as:

 Here, $\chi^{\omega\nu\nu}_{0}$ is a purely local bubble-term obtained by the product of two local one-particle DMFT Green's functions $G^\nu_{hh\pr}=\sum_{\mathbf k}G^{\cvec{k}}_{hh\pr}$; $\chi^{\cvec{q}\nu\nu}_{0}$ instead is the q-dependent product of two non-local DMFT Green's functions defined in Eq.~\eqref{eq:g_nonloc}.
-By subtracting Eq.~\eqref{eq:bubble_loc} from Eq.~\eqref{eq:q_bubble} one finally obtains the purely non-local $\chi^{nl,\cvec{q}\nu\nu}_{0}$.
+By subtracting Eq.~\eqref{eq:bubble_loc} from Eq.~\eqref{eq:q_bubble} one finally obtains the purely non-local $\chi^{\mathrm{nl},\cvec{q}\nu\nu}_{0}$.

 \paragraph*{Local and non-local Coulomb interaction} In the Wannier basis, local and non-local Coulomb interaction are four-index objects, denoted as $U_{lm\pr ml\pr}$ and $V^{\kvec{q}}_{lm\pr ml\pr}$, respectively.
 The current implementation allows for an arbitrary orbital-dependence of the Coulomb interaction without any restriction in performance.

 The $\tilde{U}$ in Eq.~\eqref{eq:eom_final_imp} is the local Coulomb interaction in the transverse particle-hole ($\overline{ph}$) channel and is related to $U$ through $\tilde{U}_{lm\pr ml\pr}=U_{lm\pr l\pr m}$.
-The two channels are visualized in Fig. \ref{fig:v-nonloc} for the non-local Coulomb interaction.
-However, the non-local component in the $\overline{ph}$-channel, $\tilde{V}^{\kvec{k'}-\kvec{k}}_{lm\pr l\pr m}$, is neglected in the AbinitioD$\Gamma$A formalism (for details see Ref.~\cite{galler_adga_2017,JPSJ-XXX}).
-This approximation is common practice: Indeed the {\it GW} approach~\cite{Sun02,Biermann2003} neglects both local and non-local interactions in the transverse channel.
+The two channels are visualized in Fig.~\ref{fig:v-nonloc} for the non-local Coulomb interaction.
+However, the non-local component in the $\overline{ph}$-channel, $\tilde{V}^{\kvec{k'}-\kvec{k}}_{lm\pr l\pr m}$, is neglected in the AbinitioD$\Gamma$A formalism (it would result in a ${\kvec{k'}}$- and $\kvec{k}$-dependence in the Bethe-Salpeter ladder equations, for details see Ref.~\cite{Galler2017,JPSJ-XXX}).
+This approximation is common practice: Indeed the {\it GW}~\cite{Hedin1965} and {\it GW}+DMFT~\cite{Biermann2003,Sun02} approaches neglect both local and non-local interactions in the transverse channel.

 \paragraph*{DMFT and Hartree-Fock contribution} The first contribution to $\Sigma^{\cvec{k}}_{{\mathrm{D}}\Gamma{\mathrm{A}}}$ in Eq.~\eqref{eq:eom_final_imp} is the DMFT self-energy $\Sigma^{\nu}_{{\mathrm{DMFT}}}$ that contains all diagrams that can be build from the local Green's function $G^\nu=\sum_\kvec{k}G^{\cvec{k}}$ and the local interaction $U$.
 This contribution is the leading term to $\Sigma^{\cvec{k}}_{{\mathrm{D}}\Gamma{\mathrm{A}}}$ at large frequencies $\nu$. $\Sigma^{\nu}_{{\mathrm{DMFT}}}$ includes the local and static Hartree-Fock term originating from the local Coulomb interaction $U$.
 However, AbinitioD$\Gamma$A also contains the non-local Hartree-Fock term arising from the non-local Coulomb interaction $V^{\kvec{q}}$.
 Indeed, the second term in Eq.~\eqref{eq:eom_final_imp}, $\Sigma_{\mathrm{HF~}}^{\kvec{k}}$, is the non-local, static Hartree-Fock contribution and reads